freenas/freenas-docs/userguide/storage.rst

     #endif truenas

 #.
 Highlight the pool that contains the disk you just replaced and
-    click the "Create Passphrase" button and enter the new passphrase.
+    click :guilabel:`Create Passphrase` and enter the new passphrase.
-    You can reuse the old passphrase if desired.
+    The old passphrase can be reused if desired.

 #.
 Highlight the pool that contains the disk you just replaced and
-    click the "Download Key" button in order to save the new encryption key.
+    click the :guilabel:`Download Key` button in order to save the new encryption key.
 Since the old key will no longer function, any old keys can be safely discarded.

 #.
 Highlight the pool that contains the disk you just replaced and
-    click the "Add Recovery Key" button in order to save the new recovery key.
+    click the :guilabel:`Add Recovery Key` button in order to save the new recovery key.
 The old recovery key will no longer function, so it can be safely discarded.

 .. _Removing a Log or Cache Device: